Emeralda0144/alx-higher_level_programming/0x11-python-network_1/README.md

 $ guillaume@ubuntu:~/0x11$
 ```

-## My Github!
+### 9. My Github!
 Write a Python script that takes your Github credentials (username and password) and uses the [Github API](https://developer.github.com/v3/users/#get-the-authenticated-user) to display your `id`

 * You must use [Basic Authentication](https://developer.github.com/v3/auth/#basic-authentication) with a [personal access token as password](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to access to your information (only `read:user` permission is needed)
-* The first argument will be your username
+* The first argument will be your `username`
-* The second argument will be your password (in your case, a [personal access token as password](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token))
+* The second argument will be your `password` (in your case, a [personal access token as password](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token))
 * You must use the package `requests` and `sys`
 * You are not allowed to import packages other than `requests` and `sys`
 * You don’t need to check arguments passed to the script (number or type)